Collagen | Comprehensive guide to the structure, functions and benefits of collagen powder

 The precise amount of collagen a person needs daily can vary, depending on various factors such as age, gender, overall health, and a person's specific health goals.
 To date, there are no official recommendations for a specific daily dose of collagen.

-However, many clinical studies have reported positive effects from taking collagen in dosages ranging from 2.5g to 15g per day.
-Some manufacturers of collagen supplements recommend a dosage of about 10g per day for general health purposes.
+Many clinical studies have found positive effects from collagen intake with doses of 2.5g to 15g of collagen powder per day.
+Alternatively, collagen powder can also be used as a daily supplement.
+Some collagen supplement manufacturers recommend a dose of around 10g per day for general health purposes.

 It's important to note that collagen supplements are not necessary for everyone.
 The body produces collagen on its own, and a balanced diet rich in proteins and vitamin C can support the body's own production.